This topic provides answers to frequently asked questions about lifecycle management.

 - If you set a lifecycle rule to delete 1,000 expired objects, 1,000 Delete requests are generated.

-For more information, see Billing methods.
+For more information about the billing standards, see Billing items and methods.

 - Sync Request

 lifecycle: indicates the operation to be performed based on the lifecycle rule.